 Step 4: Find a third party.

-If you need more assistance after speaking with each other, reach out to a Resident Assistant (RA), Resident Director (RD), or Assistant Residential Coordinator (ARC).
+If you need more assistance after speaking with each other, reach out to your community staff.
 They can serve as neutral facilitators, hearing both sides of the conflict, can help update your roommate agreement and can direct you to additional resources.
 Ultimately, resolving roommate conflicts requires both parties to engage – Residential Life staff is here to support you in this process.

 Step 5: Student Conflict and Dispute Management Program